Henderson, No. 5 Ohio State hold off No. 20 Penn State 33-24

 “We’re being tested right now,” he added.

-Meanwhile, Ohio State, which had hardly been tested since losing to Oregon in Week 2, played a lot like it did against the Ducks: struggling to finish drives and get off the field on third down.
+Ohio State had hardly been tested since losing to Oregon in Week 2.
+Against Penn State, the Buckeyes played a lot like they did against the Ducks: struggling to finish drives and get off the field on third down.

 “College football right now, it’s about surviving and moving on,” Day said.